 Osteoarthritis is the most common type of arthritis found in the spine.
-While the primary symptoms of spinal osteoarthritis are fairly easy to recognize, many diseases present with similar symptoms.
-The cause of spinal osteoarthritis is degeneration of the cartilage articular surfaces of vertebral facet joints.
-The precise cause of this degeneration remains perplexing.
-The degradation of cartilage between the joints threatens the stability of the affected vertebral segment.
-The body compensates by producing osteophytes (bone spurs).
-If bone spurs compress nearby nerve roots, a radiculopathy results.
-Radiating symptoms such as pain, tingling, numbness and muscle weakness occur.
-Many of the risk factors for development of spinal osteoarthritis are known.
-They include:
+While the primary symptoms of spinal osteoarthritis are fairly easy to recognize, many diseases can present similar symptoms.
+The cause of spinal osteoarthritis is degeneration of the cartilage in the facet joints.

-- Overused joints – this can occur through repetitive lifting, bending or twisting, as well as constantly slouching while seated at a desk or driving
+- Overused joints — This may occur through repetitive lifting, bending or twisting, as well as constantly slouching while seated at a desk or driving.

 Treating spinal arthritis symptoms